EU ministers focus on banking union, help for Spain

 The European Commission, the EU’s executive, wants the union to apply to all countries, because of concerns that scaling it back would undermine the bloc’s borderless single market.

-Michel Barnier, the EU commissioner in charge of financial regulation, will attend the meeting to appeal again for all countries to join.
+Michel Barnier, the EU commissioner in charge of financial regulation, will attend Friday’s meeting to appeal again for all countries to join.

-Germany ditched efforts on Friday to win agreement across the European Union on a tax on financial transactions at the meeting on Friday and will instead push for a core group of countries to introduce a levy.
+In Luxembourg, ministers will also discuss warnings issued to countries by the European Commission to countries on improving the management of their economies to reach spending goals laid down in EU law.

-By embarking on this path, the German government hopes to placate demands by the main opposition in parliament to move towards such a tax in return for their support in approving the euro zone’s rescue fund, the European Stability Mechanism.
+Spain may receive more time to reach the goal of cutting its budget deficit to 3 percent of economic output although one senior diplomat said this would only be discussed next week at an EU leaders’ summit in Brussels.